cnio-bu/bollito/tutorials/pbmc/README.md

 ### Step-specific parameters

 #### Alignment step (star)
-STAR extra parameter is configured depending on the sample.
-In this case, due to the Chromium V3 chemistry, the string is:
+The STAR alignment parameters are selected depending on the single-cell technology and version.
+In this case, since the Chromium V3 chemistry was used for sequencing the samples, the system will automatically apply the following STAR parameters:
 "--soloType Droplet --soloFeatures Gene Velocyto --outFilterMultimapNmax 50 --winAnchorMultimapNmax 50 --alignEndsType EndToEnd --outReadsUnmapped Fastx --soloUMIlen 12 --outSAMtype BAM SortedByCoordinate --outSAMattributes NH HI nM AS CR UR CB UB GX GN sS sQ sM"

 #### Single-cell pre-QC (seurat_qc)
-For the purpose of this tutorial we want to maximise the number of genes and cells we use.
-We will therefore set the required number of cells in which a gene must be detected to just 1, to keep all the expressed genes in the matrix.
+For the purpose of this tutorial, we have downsampled our data.
+This operation reduces the number of genes and cells we will be using.
+Because of this, we will set the required number of cells in which a gene must be detected to just 1.

 | Parameter        | Value |  Commentary                                             |
 |------------------|-------|---------------------------------------------------------|